Artica Svalbard

 As key partner we are responsible for nominating artists for their residency programme and supporting them curatorially, as well as playing an active role in other projects as part of Artica Svalbard’s vision.
 In 2019, OCA co-curated Artica Listens.

-If you have an interest in the polar regions and/or the global perspectives, conversations and issues emanating from the high north, then we would love to hear from you.
+Visual and performance based artists with an interest in the polar regions and/or global perspectives, conversations, and issues emanating from the High North are encouraged to apply.

 The duration of the residency is minimum 6 weeks, and the dates are located according to your schedule and Artica’s accommodation schedule.